0. Intro / はじめに

 clear legal framework for their operation.
 It must have a contingent

-of officicals with moral qualities and professional skills to assume
+of officials with moral qualities and professional skills to assume

 control and supervision of the activities of large-scale businesses